skyria94/Excel_Practice/README.md

 * Which variable has the highest correlation with the median value of owner-occupied homes?
 * What is the average age of the homes?
 * What is the distribution of the pupil-teacher ratio by town?

+Some of the variables in the dataset include:
+* CRIM - Per capita crime rate by town.
+* ZN - The proportion of residential land zoned for lots over 25,000 sq.ft.
+* INDUS - The proportion of non-retail business acres per town.
+* CHAS - Charles River dummy variable (= 1 if tract bounds river; 0 otherwise).
+* NOX - The nitric oxide concentration (parts per 10 million).
+* RM - The average number of rooms per dwelling.
+* AGE - The proportion of owner-occupied units built prior to 1940.
+* DIS - The weighted distances to five Boston employment centres.
+* RAD - The Index of accessibility to radial highways.
+* TAX - The full-value property-tax rate per $10,000.
+* PTRATIO - The pupil-teacher ratio by town.
+* B - 1000(Bk - 0.63)^2 where -Bk is the proportion of blacks by town.
+* LSTAT - The percentage lower status of the population.
+* MEDV - The median value of owner-occupied homes in $1000's.